 Medicaid and Medicare sound a lot alike.
 And both are federally funded health care programs.
 After that, the two health plans start to look pretty different.
 That’s because they are made for different people.
 Medicare benefits people over age 65 or people with a disability or certain illnesses.
 Medicaid tends to serve people with limited incomes and resources.

 Still, it is possible to qualify for both Medicare and Medicaid.
 And you can have both plans at the same time.
 People who qualify for both are called “dual eligible.”
-Plans that combine both Medicare and Medicaid are called Dual Eligible Special Needs Plans, or D-SNPs.
+Plans that offer Medicare Advantage benefits to Medicaid members are called Dual Eligible Special Needs Plans, or D-SNPs.

-If you’re low income and dealing with health challenges, having both plans can be a real lifeline, says Michelle Katz, LPN, MSN.
-She's a health care advocate in Washington, D.C.
-To help you understand the differences between Medicare and Medicaid, here’s a closer look at both.
+If you’re low income and dealing with health challenges, having both plans can make a big impact on your well-being.
+To help you understand the differences between Medicare and Medicaid, here's a closer look at both.

 What Medicare covers